The Ultimate K-Swap Installation Guide

 The parts that are optional to get second-hand, but if you're on a budget, are worth getting are:

-Later in this guide, we will review the aftermarket alternatives to these three options to determine whether you think the upgrade is worth it.
+Later in this guide, we will review aftermarket alternatives to these three options to determine whether the upgrade is worth it.

-If you're using a Honda Civic Ek chassis, you would need a Honda Civic EG or Honda Integra DC2 subframe (and bolts as they differ), front lower control arms and a steering rack.
+If you're using a Honda Civic EK chassis, for example, you'll need a Honda Civic EG or Honda Integra DC2 subframe (and the bolts, as they differ), EG front lower control arms, and an EG steering rack.

-Also, by moving everything back, the driveshafts sit at a much straighter angle than if you were using an EK subframe.
+Also, by moving everything back, the driveshafts sit at a much straighter angle than they would with an EK subframe.

 Aftermarket Parts List